MatthijsKamstra/open-source-suite-icons/README.md

 Customizing your open-source software icons is a breeze with our step-by-step instructions.
 Whether you're using Windows, macOS, or Linux, you'll find guidance specific to your operating system in each application's respective folder.

-## Collection
+## Icon Collection

-Collection of suite icons for:
+Our collection includes icons for the following open-source applications:

 - Gimp
 - Inkscape